eclipse-openj9/openj9-docs/docs/xxusejitserver.md

 # -XX:\[+|-\]UseJITServer

-This option starts the OpenJ9 VM in JITServer client mode.
+This option starts the Eclipse OpenJ9&trade; VM in JITServer client mode.

 ## Syntax